 In evaluating criteria (2) above, we considered all facts regarding the design, terms and characteristics of the CDOs and concluded that we do not meet the criteria.
-Our conclusion was based on the following quantitative and qualitative factors: (a) we have no involvement with the CDOs beyond providing investment management services, (b) we hold no equity or debt interests in the CDOs, (c) we are not a transferor of any of the assets of the CDOs, (d) our expected aggregate fees in future periods are insignificant relative to the expected cash flows of the CDOs, (e) the variability of our expected fees in relation to the expected cash flows of the CDOs is insignificant, (f) our maximum exposure to loss for these CDOs is our investment management fee, which is based upon the fair value of the CDOs' assets, (g) the CDOs have no recourse against us for any losses sustained in the CDO structure, (h) we have not provided, nor expect to provide, any financial or other support to the CDOs, and (i) there are no liquidity arrangements, guarantees and/or other commitments by third parties that would impact our variable interest in the CDOs.
+Our conclusion was based on the following quantitative and qualitative factors: (a) we have no involvement with the CDOs beyond providing investment management services, (b) we hold no equity or debt interests in the CDOs, (c) we are not a transferor of any of the assets of the CDOs, (d) our expected aggregate fees in future periods are insignificant relative to the expected cash flows of the CDOs, (e) the variability of our expected fees in relation to the expected cash flows of the CDOs is insignificant, (f) our maximum exposure to loss for these CDOs is our investment management fee, which is based upon the fair value of the CDOs' assets, (g) the CDOs have no recourse against us for any losses sustained in the CDO structure, (h) we have not provided, nor expect to provide, any financial or other support to the CDOs.
 As such, we do not have a controlling financial interest in either of the two CDOs and we should not consolidate the CDOs into our consolidated financial statements.

-The cash, collateral investments (at fair value) and notes payable (at amortized cost) as of March 31, 2011 of these two unconsolidated CDOs are \$13.7 million, \$344.6 million and \$343.5 million, respectively.
+The cash, collateral investments (at fair value) and notes payable (at amortized cost) as of June 30, 2011 of these two unconsolidated CDOs are \$22.0 million, \$334.7 million and \$343.5 million, respectively.

-For the entities that meet the scope deferral, management reviews its agreements quarterly and its investments in, and other financial arrangements with, certain entities that hold client AUM to determine the variable interest entities that the company is required to consolidate.
+For the entities that meet FASB's scope deferral, management reviews its agreements quarterly and its investments in, and other financial arrangements with, certain entities that hold client AUM to determine the variable interest entities that the company is required to consolidate.
 These entities include certain mutual fund products, hedge funds, structured products, group trusts, collective investment trusts and limited partnerships.
 We earn investment management fees on client assets under management of these entities, but we derive no other benefit from these assets and cannot use them in our operations.

-As of March 31, 2011, we have significant variable interests in certain structured products and hedge funds with approximately \$27.1 million in AUM.
+As of June 30, 2011, we have significant variable interests in certain structured products and hedge funds with approximately \$25.3 million in AUM.
 However, these variable interest entities do not require consolidation because management has determined that we are not the primary beneficiary of the expected losses or expected residual returns of these entities.
 Our maximum exposure to loss is limited to our aggregate investments of \$0.1 million.